RoboticsKnowledgebase/roboticsknowledgebase.github.io/_templates/template.md

 ---
 # Jekyll 'Front Matter' goes here.
 Most are set by default, and should NOT be
 # overwritten except in special circumstances.
+# You should set the date the article was last updated like this:
+date: 2020-05-11 # YYYY-MM-DD
+# This will be displayed at the bottom of the article
-You should set the article's title:
+# You should set the article's title:
 title: Title goes here
 # The 'title' is automatically displayed at the top of the page
 # and used in other parts of the site.